sunfounder/pidog/docs/source/openai.rst

       input:

 #.
-You will also be provided with a link to view Pidog’s camera feed on your web browser: ``http://rpi_ip:9000/mjpg``.
+You will also be provided with a link to view Pidog's camera feed on your web browser: ``http://rpi_ip:9000/mjpg``.

    .. image:: img/apt_ip_camera.png
       :width: 700